Concrete18/Standing-Reminder/README.md

 past_reminder_frequency = 5 # Frequency of notifications that you have passed your reminder time. notification_popup = 1 # Determines if you will get a windows notification or just a sound.
 ```
+## Requirements
+Check the requirements.txt for modules to install or use the below command.
+Run "pip install -r requirements.txt"

 ### Credits
 * Icon: https://icons8.com/icons/set/standing-man--v1